Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre.md

 _**Cost:** 1 Superiority Die_

 When you take the Attack action on your turn, you can replace one of your attacks to direct one of your companions to strike.
 When you do so, choose a willing creature who can see or hear you and expend **one** Superiority Die.
-That creature can immediately use its Reaction to make one attack with a weapon or an Unarmed Strike, adding the Superiority Die to the attack's damage roll on a hit.
+That creature can immediately use its :rsc-r: Reaction to make one attack with a weapon or an Unarmed Strike, adding the Superiority Die to the attack's damage roll on a hit.

 ---